syjust/yapabwa/README.md

 ## Quick Start
 + Checkout this project
 + on linux or mac, you can

-**launch the script deploy.js that will do everithing for you**
+**launch the script deploy.js that will do everything for you**

 >
 	$ chmod +x ./bin/deploy.js
 	$ ./bin/deploy.js

-**or make everithing yourself for a better comprehension of each element**
+**or make everything yourself for a better comprehension of each element**

 + Download [AngularJS](http://code.angularjs.org/1.0.8/angular.js)
 + Download [AngularStrap](https://raw.github.com/mgcrea/angular-strap/v0.7.5/dist/angular-strap.js)